DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 ```

 Notice that you can now interact with the terminal normally, but you will still see the output.
-You can no longer interact with the process however, for example pressing `^C` will no longer send a SIGINT.
+You can no longer interact with the process however, for example, pressing `^C` will no longer send a SIGINT.

 You can execute the `jobs` command to see the status of background processes that are currently running.